 What Researchers Did

-Researchers conducted a randomized controlled crossover trial in 20 critically ill patients with Gram-negative pneumonia, comparing whether high-flow nasal cannula (HFNC) or standard oxygen mask created more bacterial contamination in the surrounding environment.
+Researchers conducted a randomised controlled crossover trial in 20 critically ill patients with Gram-negative pneumonia, comparing whether high-flow nasal cannula (HFNC) or standard oxygen mask created more bacterial contamination in the surrounding environment.

 What They Found